 Students have an opportunity to retake courses for which they received a failing grade.
-If a student received a grade of 49% or lower in a course, the entire course must be retaken.
+If a student received a grade of 50% or lower in a course, the entire course must be retaken.
 Both courses will remain on the transcript, however only the higher grade will be calculated in class rank and GPA.
+CRBO is not available for elective courses.
+CRBO must be completed during the academic year the course was taken.